ministryofjustice/laa-criminal-applications-datastore-api-client/README.md

 * Create an application (submission)
 * Get an application by its ID
+* Get all application filtered by status, optionally paginated

 It will support more operations in the future, as we need them.